jonas-raposinha/r-map-plotting/README.md

 shapefile_df$use <- use_data$Antibiotika[match(shapefile_df$id, use_data$code)]
 ```

 Time for the first plot.
 In ggplot(), the geom_polygon is useful for drawing regions connected by lines.
-The x and y are provided by longitudes and latitudes from the map file and the 'fill' by our prescription data column.
+The 'x' and 'y' are provided by longitudes and latitudes from the map file and the 'fill' by our prescription data column.

 ```
 gg <- ggplot() + geom_polygon(data=shapefile_df, aes(x=long, y=lat, group = group, fill=shapefile_df$use), size = 0.1, colour="black")